 Docker/Moby uses RootlessKit as the default port forwarder.

 However, as explained in How it works, sometimes slirp4netns port forwarder is preferred over RootlessKit port forwarder.

-To change the port forwarder to slirp4netns, add the following line to the
+To change the port forwarder to slirp4netns, create

 And then restart the daemon: